xebia-studio/knappsack-jenkins-plugin/README.md

 knappsack-jenkins-plugin
 ========================

-A Jenkins plugin to push build artifacts to Knappsack
+The Jenkins plugin to push build artifacts to Knappsack

-Under development
+Currently support both knappsack.com and self-hosted knappsack instances.